Docker compose

 Explanation of Configuration

-• Smart Initialization : This pre-service checks if a db file already exists.
+• Smart Initialization : Checks whether a .db file exists.

-• On first startup (empty db folder), it triggers database creation.
+• On first startup, with an empty db folder, it triggers database creation.

-• On subsequent restarts (existing .db file), it prevents reinitialization and protects existing data.
+• On subsequent restarts, with an existing .db file, it prevents reinitialization and preserves the existing data.

-After running, you’ll see a db folder containing dgrdb.mv.db — this is your persistent database file.
+After the command completes, a db folder will be created containing dgrdb.mv.db, which is your persistent database file.

 Troubleshooting